zntrio/harp/README.md

 Harp is for Harpocrates (Ancient Greek: Ἁρποκράτης) the god of silence, secrets and confidentiality in the Hellenistic religion. - [Wikipedia](https://en.wikipedia.org/wiki/Harpocrates)

+> This tool was initially developed while I was at Elastic, to be able to continue
+> to maintain Harp without the upstream dependency, I decided to do a hard-fork
+> of the Elastic repository.
+>
+> I'm going to introduce breaking changes from the Elastic original version.

 ## TL;DR.